 The safety of natural antifungal herbs is also a very important factor that should be considered.
 Some natural antifungal herbs have gentle or mild antifungal properties, while other may be more potent and even aggressive.
 For this reason, it is critical to use formulas that are specifically designed for candida and yeast infections that come from a trusted source that guarantees both their safety and effectiveness.
 A good example is Mycozil, which has been a part of our protocol for candida for a very long time, showing to be very effective yet gentle and safe.

-The list of natural antifungal herbs may include:
+The list of natural antifungal herbs for candida may include:

-- Garlic (allicin, aqueous garlic extract, garlic oil)
+- Garlic (allicin, aqueous garlic extract, garlic oil, source).

 The Natural Antifungals ProtocolTo learn more about natural antifungal herbs, supplements, and other natural oral antifungal, see our Antifungals protocol:

-It is designed to help you prevent & minimize candida die off symptoms and make the most out of natural antifungals; we covered must-know guidelines such as correct dosing protocol, antifungals rotation, natural vs. synthetics review, safety concerns and many others.
+It is designed to help you prevent & minimize candida die off symptoms and make the most out of natural antifungals for candida; we covered must-know guidelines such as correct dosing protocol, antifungals rotation, natural vs. synthetics review, safety concerns and many others.
 Most people are not aware of these critical factors.

 Essential Oils with Natural Antifungal Properties